wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 See the previous entry.
 Missing graphics and such are common symptoms of non-standard HTML preceding the image, causing TCPDF to simply stop processing the input data.

+= When I try to download my PDF, I get a 0-length file.
+What could be causing this? =

+Other plugins can cause difficulty for WP Post to PDF Enhanced.
+This is particularly true for plugins which filter output to the browser.
+A known conflict is with NextGen Gallery.
+Try adding `add_filter( 'run_ngg_resource_manager', '__return_false' );` to your theme's functions.php as a workaround.
+The same technique may be useful for other plugins (though some detective work will be necessary to determine which function needs to be filtered).

 = Non-English characters (Cyrillic, etc.) are shown as "?" in the PDF.
 What's wrong? =

 The default fonts used are Helvetica, which is a core (built into most PDF viewers) font, but not a Unicode font.
 This avoids downloading the entire font package.
 However, if you find that your text is not rendering, try a DejaVu font first, before reporting this as a bug.
 You may set this in the options panel.